volterraedge/terraform-provider-volterra/docs/resources/volterra_tcp_loadbalancer.md

 ### Origin Pools Weights

-Origin pools and weights used for this loadbalancer..
+Origin pools and weights used for this load balancer..

 `endpoint_subsets` - (Optional) upstream origin pool which match this metadata will be selected for load balancing (`String`).